the-data-lab/GraphOne/README.md

 # Help
 ## Building
-If you want to install intel tbb, then current MakeFile is sufficient.
-Just run following command to build GraphOne:
+If need to install intel tbb on your machine.
+Then, Just run following command to build GraphOne:

+  `mkdir build`
+  `cmake ../`
   `make`

   It will produce two executables: graphone32 and graphone64 using -O3 flag.
-Otherwise, remove -DTBB and -ltbb from the command line flags at line 5.
+Otherwise, remove -DTBB and -ltbb from the command line flags from CMakeLists.txt at line no. 6.

   If you need to build the graph in debug mode.
-Then comment the line 5, and uncomment the line 6 of Makefile. and call `make` again.
+Then comment the line 6, and uncomment the line 7 of CMakeLists.txt. and call `above three command`.

   ## Running
+  We assume you are in build folder.
 If you have used getopt.h in any of your c++ coding, then you will be able to figure out following command-line options.
   ```
   {"vcount",      required_argument,  0, 'v'},
   {"help",        no_argument,        0, 'h'},